Is Stubborn Knee Pain Frustrating You?

-Athletes are looking for non-surgical solutions to pain and finding answers in Watchung, New Jersey!
+Athletes are looking for non-surgical solutions to stubborn knee pain and finding answers in Somerset County, New Jersey!

 Most cases of patellar tendonitis are best managed with anti-inflammatories, physical therapy and a good home exercise plan.
 One muscle particularly associated with this injury is the Vastus medialis oblique (VMO).
 This muscle usually will demonstrate significant weakness and does very well with strengthening exercise with physical rehabilitation.
 The use of a knee brace and kinesio taping is often used to help reduce strain placed on the tendon and to help correct any alignment issues of the patella.
 Until recently, medical options were limited for patients suffering with chronic patellar tendonitis.
 Patients who have failed conservative treatment options can now undergo non- surgical solutions for chronic tendon conditions with Tenex Health TX®.